Unterscharführer: SS-Totenkopfverbände

 In the concentration camp service, Unterscharführer holders were often assigned the position of Blockführer, which was a supervisory position overseeing order within a prison barracks of a concentration camp.
 The position of Blockführer is of note in the Holocaust, as it was typically Blockführer in charge of various Sonderkommandos.

 Waffen-SS

 In the Waffen-SS an Unterscharführer was as a junior squad commander, one of several attached to company and platoon sized formations.
-The rank was considered the equivalent to the first Waffen-SS officer candidate rank of SS-Junker.
+The rank was considered the equivalent to the first Waffen-SS officer candidate rank of Junker FA.

 Insignia

 Promotion

 Requirements of a battlefield non-commissioned Unterscharführer were higher than that expected of an Unterscharführer in the General SS.
 In the Waffen-SS, candidates were required to undergo a selection process before being promoted.
-During this time the aspirant was known as an Unterführer-Anwärter (junior squad leader candidate) until passing the required evaluation, training and promotion board.
+During this time the aspirant was known as an Untersharführer-Anwärter (junior squad leader candidate) until passing the required evaluation, training and promotion board.